mschachner/blostma/README.md

-Blossom AI
+Blossom
 ==========

-Blossom AI is a command-line companion for Merriam-Webster's [Blossom word game](https://www.merriam-webster.com/games/blossom-word-game).
-It automates play with a look-ahead strategy, keeps long-term records, and helps curate the underlying word list.
+[Blossom](https://www.merriam-webster.com/games/blossom-word-game) is a word game published by Merriam-Webster.
+This is a command-line companion which automates play with a look-ahead strategy, keeps long-term records, and helps curate the underlying word list.
+It achieves a median score of ~425 points across 100 banks.

 Features
 --------